Service Identity and Authentication

 The Identity property of the EndpointAddress class represents the identity of the service called by the client.
 The service publishes the Identity in its metadata.
 When the client developer runs the ServiceModel Metadata Utility Tool (Svcutil.exe) against the service endpoint, the generated configuration contains the value of the service's Identity property.
 The WCF infrastructure (if configured with security) verifies that the service possesses the identity specified.

-A service can provide five types of identities.
+A service can provide six types of identities.
 Each identity type corresponds to an element that can be contained inside the

 <identity> element in configuration.
 The type used depends on the scenario and the service's security requirements.
 The following table describes each identity type.

 |Identity type||Description||Typical scenario|

 |Domain Name System (DNS)||Use this element with X.509 certificates or Windows accounts.
 It compares the DNS name specified in the credential with the value specified in this element.||A DNS check enables you to use certificates with DNS or subject names.
 If a certificate is reissued with the same DNS or subject name, then the identity check is still valid.
 When a certificate is reissued, it gets a new RSA key but retains the same DNS or subject name.
 This means that clients do not have to update their identity information about the service.|

 |Certificate.
 The default when